Kraftland/portable/README.md

 `--actions debug-shell`: Start a debugging bash shell inside the sandbox.
 This works regardless whether the app is running.

+Arguments for the application can be passed by putting your arguments in the end of the list of arguments and separate it with `--`

 ### Debugging

 #### Entering sandbox